cimplival/ToursAndTravel/README.md

 # Tours-and-Travel
-This is a tours and travel website for Kenyan operators.
+This is a tours and travel website for Tours and Tourism operators.

 The website can be found here: [Tours and Travel Kenya](bit.ly/tntken)